Ultimate Really Right Stuff Tripod Guide – 2026

 Leveling Base

-A leveling base, sometimes called a leveling head, is a tripod accessory that allows you to quickly level the tripod’s top platform without making tiny adjustments to each leg.
-Get the legs roughly in the right place, then loosen the leveling head and use the built-in bubble level to create a perfectly level platform.
-This is necessary when shooting stitched panoramic images so that your horizon remains level, and it’s also essential for video shooting so that panning motions maintain a level horizon and don’t drift upwards or downwards.
+A leveling base, also known as a leveling head, is a tripod accessory that helps you quickly level the tripod’s top platform without making tiny adjustments to each leg.
+Position the legs roughly in the right place, then loosen the leveling head and use its built-in bubble level to create a perfectly level platform.
+This is important for shooting stitched panoramic images to keep the horizon level, and it’s also vital for video shooting to ensure panning motions stay level and don’t drift upward or downward.

 RRS makes two leveling bases.
-The first is the TA-3, designed to fit the Series 3 Versa tripods and the Series 4 Quadpod.
-The second is the TA-2U Universal Leveling Base, designed to fit into the Versa apex of Series 2 TVC tripod or to be screwed onto any 3/8″ 16 stud.
-Both the RRS leveling bases have the option to be fitted with either a flat plate and a 3/8″ stud, or an Arca-Swiss lever-release clamp for quick-releasing your various tripod heads.
+The first is the TA-3, designed to fit the Series 3 Versa tripods.
+The second is the TA-2U Universal Leveling Base, designed to fit into the Versa apex of Series 2 TVC tripod or to be screwed onto any 3/8″16 stud.
+Both the RRS leveling bases have the option to be fitted with either a flat plate and a 3/8″ stud, or an Arca-Swiss lever-release clamp for quick-release of your various tripod heads.

 Video Bowl

-A 75mm video bowl is available for all Series 3 TVC tripods and the Series 4 Quadpod.
+A 75mm video bowl is available for all Series 3 TVC tripods.
 If you plan to shoot a video with your tripod and own a fluid head with a 75mm bowl, you must buy this accessory.
 Note that the Series 3 Leveling Base comes with a video bowl, so if you are planning to buy a leveling head, you won’t need to purchase the video bowl.

 Where to Buy